yashprakashsharma/ViteReactFrontendTemplate/README.md

 # React + TypeScript + Vite

+*The vast majority of this template arises simply from calling `npm create vite@latest` (see [Getting Started | Vite](https://vitejs.dev/guide/)), and using a React template with Typescript + SWC.
+The additional minor changes are simply personal preference.*

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: